.17 Rimfire Rifle Accuracy Test Results

 By the Guns and Shooting Online Staff

-In the course of our rifle reviews we ordinarily test for accuracy using at least four brands of ammunition and tabulate the results.
+In the course of our rifle reviews we ordinarily test for accuracy using as many different loads as possible and tabulate the results.
 This concludes with an average overall group size for all types of ammunition.
-Typically, groups with each rifle are fired for record by three or four Guns and Shooting Online staffers.
+Typically, groups with each rifle are fired for record by three or four Guns and Shooting Online staffers and/or contributors.

-.17 rimfire rifles are normally tested with a good quality telescopic sight set at a magnification of 9 power or higher.
-All recorded groups are fired from a Caldwell Lead Sled rifle rest sitting on a solid bench rest at an outdoor rifle range.
+.17 rimfire rifles are normally tested with a good quality telescopic sight set at a magnification of nine power or higher.
+All recorded groups are fired from a solid bench rest at an outdoor rifle range.
 These are 5-shot groups fired at 100 yard targets.

 AVERAGE OVERALL GROUP SIZE TEST RESULTS